 - Few creatures inspire the kind of horrific imagery inherent to Halloween as leeches, and the Kinabalu Giant Red Leech stands out from the rest.

-- Surprisingly, due to the nature of its habitat range, the IUCN presently has no listing for this intriguing animal on its Red List of Threatened Species.
+- Surprisingly, due to the nature of its native habitat range, the IUCN presently has no listing for this intriguing animal on its published Red List of Threatened Species.
 That situation, however, could easily change in the future, as environmental factors around the world decline.

-- This poses an especially severe danger for this invertebrate, though.
-That’s because it’s entirely evolved to live within its native habitat.
+- This poses an especially severe danger for this particular invertebrate, though.
+That’s because it’s entirely evolved to live solely within its native habitat.
 It only feeds on one prey, which also happens to only live in its region.
 Climate change also obviously poses a severe threat.

 Kinabalu Giant Leech Physical Description